mimeosd/aniketchavan2211/Terminologies/Readme.md

 comes out an unauthorized data transfer from a computer.
 It is also commonly called data extrusion or data exportation.
 Data exfiltration is also considered a form of data theft.

+- Information Gathering / Reconnaissance :- Information Gathering
+means gathering different kinds of information about the target.
+It is basically, the first step or the beginning stage of Ethical Hacking, where the penetration testers or hackers
+(both black hat or white hat) tries to gather all the information about the target, in order to use it for Hacking.

+- Scaning :- This phase includes the usage of tools like dialers, port scanners, network mappers, sweepers, and vulnerability scanners to scan data.

+- Gaining Access :- This phase is where an attacker breaks into the system/network using various tools or methods.
+After entering into a system, he has to increase his privilege to administrator level so he can install an application he needs or modify data or hide data.

+- Maintaining Access :- Hacker may just hack the system to show it was vulnerable or he can be so mischievous that he wants to maintain or persist the connection in the background without the knowledge of the user.
+This can be done using Trojans,
+Rootkits or other malicious files.
+The aim is to maintain the access to the target until he finishes the tasks he planned to accomplish in that target.

+- Clearing Tracks :- An intelligent hacker always clears all evidence so that in the later point of time, no one will find any traces leading to him.
+This involves modifying/corrupting/deleting the values of
+Logs, modifying registry values and uninstalling all applications he used and deleting all folders he created.